jbx-protocol/juice-docs/docs/dev/README.md

 - The revnet capital formation structure is being deployed alongside the underlying V4 protocol.
 Revnets are expressed using the Juicebox V4 framework.

 - Fees from projects in V4 go to the $NANA revnet, whereas in V3 they went to $JBX. $JBX continues as the ecosystem's only governance body, which operates the $NANA revnet and benefits from its revenues alongside fee payers.

+#### Changes in Juicebox V3

+- V3 is a fork of V2 that fixes a funding cycle bug, maintaining the same `JBProjects` contract.

+#### Changes in Juicebox V2

+- Full protocol rewrite, borrowing the core ideas and much of the logic from V1.

+- Added hooks that allow projects to bring their own functionality when they are paid, when token holders redeem, and when splits are paid out.

 ---
 #### Directory